 Many societies have historically excelled in maximising material use.
-The ancient Japanese practice of Kintsugi is one such example.
+The ancient Japanese practice of Kintsugi

-Emirates airline is transforming over 14,000 kg of A380 and 777 materials from refurbished aircraft into travel accessories.
+Emirates airline is transforming over 14,000 kg of A380 and 777 materials from

 Upcycling will expand beyond fashion and into other sectors, materials will enable it.